Holguin Cuba & a colored glass beach Gibara

-We collect coloured glass from the way up on the shore.
+We collect colored glass from the way up on the shore.

-Thousands of antique pottery, tiles, and coloured glass pieces are washed to shore.
+Thousands of antique pottery, tiles and colored glass pieces are washed to shore.

-Never before have I spent hours enjoying collecting fantastic colours and pieces.
+Never before have I spent hours enjoying collecting fantastic colors and pieces.

 I wish I had collected more.
 A bowl full would have been amazing.